ssmirr/appdev-chapters/day-4-notes.md

 ### http.rb gem

-We're going to be using the open-source http.rb library, or "gem" in Ruby-land, to fetch pages.
+We're going to be using an open-source library[^libraries] to fetch pages.
 To install the gem, run the following command at a terminal prompt:

+[^libraries]: In Ruby-land, libraries are called "gems".
+In Python, "packages".
+Etc.

 ```bash
 gem install http